-1.1 Background
+A. Background

-Monitoring exercise intensity during cycling is important.
-While insufficient exercise may slow improvement in an athlete's performance, excess exertion can result in over-training or even muscle damage.
-Overtraining in cycling can result in a debilitating syndrome that degrades the performance of cyclists for several months and may ultimately result in failure to meet competition goals (Gleeson, 2002).
-Moreover, over-trained athletes-especially those involved in endurance sports like cycling-are susceptible to infections and require significantly longer time for recovery than non-athletes (Gleeson, 2002; Nieman, 1994).
+It is necessary to monitor exercise intensity during elite cycling training.
+While insufficient exercise may lead to slow improvement in athletes performance, over exertion can result in over-training or even muscle damage.
+Over-training in cycling can result in a debilitating syndrome that degrades the performance of cyclists for several months and may ultimately result in failure to meet competition goals [1].
+Moreover, over-trained athletes-especially those involved in endurance sports like cycling-are susceptible to infections and require significantly longer time for recovery than non-athletes [1], [2].

 Several metrics are available to estimate exercise intensity, including heart rate, power output, and $\dot{V}O_2max$ .
-According to Jeukendrup et al's study (Jeukendrup and Diemen, 1998), heart rate is a reliable indicator of cycling exercise intensity since it is largely independent of a specific course.
+According to Jeukendrup et al's study [3], heart rate is a reliable indicator of exercise intensity in cycling since it is largely independent of a specific course.
 However, heart rate can be affected by terrain factors, such as grade of the hill, which varies on different riding courses.

 Predicting heart rate at different points in time on a cycling course is hard since heart rate is affected by course-specific features, as well as other personalized physiological factors.
-Research has shown that a cyclist's heart rate drifts upwards after exercising for 20 to 60 minutes despite unchanged work loads (Bian et al., 2019; Le et al., 2009), which is a condition called "cardiac drift."
+Research has shown that a cyclist's heart rate drifts upwards after exercising for 20 to 60 minutes despite unchanged work loads [4], [5], which is a condition called "cardiac drift."

-Cardiac drift is associated with an increase of core body temperature during exercise (Dawson et al., 2005; Collinson et al., 2001), which may cause athletes to lower their speed to maintain their heart rate.
-On the other hand, higher speed can yield a higher heart rate in a given condition (Le et al., 2009).
-Moreover, heart rate responses vary with a cyclist's individual factors, such as gender and age (Le et al., 2009), as well as their cadence on different parts of a given course.
+Cardiac drift is associated with an increase of core body temperature during exercise [6], [7], which may cause athletes to lower their speed to maintain their heart rate.
+On the other hand, higher speed can yield a higher heart rate in a given condition [5].
+Moreover, heart rate responses vary with a cyclist's individual factors, such as gender and age [5], as well as their cadence on different parts of a given course.

 It is hard to predict heart rate on a specific point in a course at a target speed.
-Training plans therefore focus on setting target heart rate or power goals (e.g., power applied to the pedals by the rider) and riding as fast as possible without exceeding those targets.
+Training plans therefore focus on setting target heart rates or power goals (e.g., power applied to the pedals by the rider) and riding as fast as possible without exceeding those targets.
 Ideally, training plans could be developed where heart rate at a given speed and point in a course is predicted and riders are given a set of target speeds to ride instead.
-Achieving this ideal, however, requires building heart rate forecasting models that are personalized and course-specific, which yields the following benefits:

-Achieve speed goals without over-training.
-A personalized performance forecasting model for specific courses is vital for cyclists to establish achievable speed goals at different courses in advance and maximize training effects without overtraining.
+Achieving this ideal, however, requires building heart rate forecasting models that are personalized and course-specific.
+A personalized performance forecasting model for specific courses is vital for cyclists to establish achievable speed goals at different courses in advance and maximize training effects without over-training.

-• Improve course-specific estimation accuracy.
-Riders can accurately estimate how much faster they could ride in different sections of the course, yet still remain within heart rate targets.
+Another key benefit of personalized course-specific heart rate forecasting is the ability for riders to estimate how much faster they could ride in different sections of the course, yet still remain within heart rate targets.
 For example, a rider who has only ridden a course at 70-80% of max heart rate could estimate how fast they would ride at a race intensity of up to 90% of max heart rate.
 This estimate could give them a benchmark of what they could currently achieve without actually riding the course and potentially over-exerting themselves.